ArashAh/version_control_workshop/part-2.md

     ❓ You get a merge conflict?
 Do you know why?
 Why is it a merge?

 17. **Resolve Conflict:**
     - Resolve in RStudio or VS Code.
-It means select which version to stay in the file and save it.
+It means select which version to stay (keep both changes) in the file and save it.
     - Add file and commit:
     ```bash
     git add .